Rahul4585/Redbus-Data-Scrapping/README.md

 - **Python 3.x**: A versatile programming language that is widely used for web scraping, data analysis, and developing web applications.
 - **ChromeDriver**: A separate executable that Selenium WebDriver uses to control Chrome.
 It is necessary for running automated tests on the Chrome browser.
 - **Selenium**: A powerful tool for web automation that allows you to programmatically control a web browser.
 It's essential for automating web scraping tasks.
-- **SQL**: SQL (Structured Query Language) is the essential tool for managing and querying data in relational databases.
-- **Openpyxl**: A Python library to read/write Excel files, used for saving the scraped data into an Excel spreadsheet.
+- **SQLite3**: SQLite3 is a lightweight, self-contained SQL database engine known for its simplicity and portability.
 - **Streamlit**: A tool to display and filter the scrapped data.
 ## Installation: